connexcs/docs/docs/class5/connexml.md

     </Response>"
     ```

+### Dial

-10. `Dial`: An existing call is transferred to a different destination using the `Dial` verb.
+An existing call is transferred to a different destination using the `Dial` verb.

  `Dial` will end this call if:
 * The called person does not answer.